piku/piku/README.md

 ```shell
 piku-bootstrap root@yourserver.net ./myplaybook.yml
 ```

+## Virtual Hosts

+If you are on a LAN and are accessing `piku` from macOS/iOS/Linux clients, you can try using [`piku/avahi-aliases`](https://github.com/piku/avahi-aliases) to announce different hosts via Avahi/mDNS/Bonjour.

 ## Supported Platforms

 `piku` is intended to work in any POSIX-like environment where you have Python, [uWSGI][uwsgi] and SSH, i.e.: